gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

 }
 </pre>

-<p>The first step towards a UiBinder-way of doing things is to move this code
-into a Contacts.ui.xml file and perform the associated transformations.
+The first step towards a UiBinder-way of doing things is to move this code into a Contacts.ui.xml file and perform the associated transformations.
 As mentioned in previous chapters, constructing UiBinder-based UIs allows you to do so in a declarative way that resembles HTML more than straight Java code.
-To that extent, the result is the following:</p>
+To that extent, the result is the following:

 <pre style="color:#008">
 ContactsView.ui.xml